-There are two important steps when dealing with agencies attempting to collect repayments: the debt validation letter and the debt verification letter.
+There are two important documents when dealing with agencies attempting to collect repayments: the debt validation letter and the debt verification letter.

 The first time a collections agency reaches out to you, it must provide you with a debt validation letter, informing you of your right to validate whether the debt is yours and if it’s the right amount.